Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

-\end{lemma} \begin{proof} Assume the above equation doesn't hold, that is, $NC_A' - w_B > \eps n$.
-We prove that this means that the longest chain contains, as a prefix, a correct and complete simulation of~$\pi_0$.

-Indeed, up to round $2n/5$ there were at most $n/5-NC_A'$ corruptions at Alice's side and $w_B$ corruptions at Bob's, with a total of $n/5-NC_A'+w_B <n/5-\eps n$.
+\begin{lemma} If $|NC_A'| - w_B > \eps n$, then $P_A$ contains, as a prefix, a correct and complete simulation of~$\pi_0$. \end{lemma} \begin{proof} Indeed, up to round $2n/5$ there were at most $n/5-|NC_A'|$ corruptions on Alice's side and $w_B$ corruptions on Bob's, with a total of $n/5-|NC_A'|+w_B <n/5-\eps n$ corruptions.
 Lemma~\ref{lem:progressWithCorruptions} implies that the progress up to round $2n/5$ is at least $\eps n$, that is, $|T(2n/5)| \ge \eps n = |\pi_0|$.
-Since the entire transcript of~$\pi_0$ is correctly simulated by the $NC_A'$ uncorrupted rounds, and these rounds are on the chain~$P_A$, it holds that the chain~$P_A$ implies the correct answer, in contradiction to the lemma's statement. \end{proof}
+Then, the entire transcript of~$\pi_0$ is correctly simulated by the $|NC_A'|$ uncorrupted rounds, and these rounds are on the chain~$P_A$. \end{proof}

-We can now prove the main proposition, which also implies Theorem~\ref{thm:resilience-Large}. \begin{proof} (\textbf{Proposition~\ref{prop}}) Assume towards contradiction that the longest chain $P_A$ does not imply the correct answer.
-We show that in this case we have $NC_A + (1/5-\eps)n -J < \RC_A -(1/5-\eps)n$, or alternatively (via Lemma~\ref{lem:Skip2RC}),